MicrosoftDocs/Advertising-docs/BingAds/pos-feed/reference.md

 ---
-title: "Points of Sale Reference" ms.service: "hotel-ads-pos-feed" ms.topic: "article" ms.date: 11/1/2017
+title: "Points of Sale Reference"
+description: Describes the schema used to create a points of sale feed file. ms.service: "hotel-ads-pos-feed" ms.topic: "article" ms.date: 11/1/2017
 author: "swhite-msft"
+manager: ehansen
 ms.author: "scottwhi"
-description:
+ms.date: 11/1/2017
 ---

-# Points of Sale Reference
+# Points of Sale reference

 > [!NOTE]
-> Hotel Ads is now under pilot and available to pilot participants only.
-Please contact your account manager for details.
+> This beta release of Hotel Ads is available to select participants only.
+For information about participating in the beta release program, please contact your account manager.

 If you create hotel ads in Bing, you must use a Points of Sale feed to provide Bing the point of sale URLs to include in ads.
 You must define and import your points of sale feed prior to sending Bing [Transaction Messages](../transaction-message/transaction-message.md).